If you have concerns about a child please call 705.743.9751 or 1.800.661.2843

 The name PRIDE was selected by foster and adoptive parents in Illinois, where PRIDE was first developed.
 It stands for Parent Resources for Information, Development and Education.
-PRIDE is a model for ...LEARN MORE ABOUT PRIDE Pre-Service Training
+PRIDE is a model for the development and support ...LEARN MORE ABOUT PRIDE Pre-Service Training

 Birth parents may provide input about the kind of family they would like for their child.
 We give careful consideration to the values, lifestyle, education, cultural heritage and other characteristics that are important to ...LEARN MORE ABOUT Birth Parent Involvement

-When a child has been made a Crown Ward under the Child and Family Services Act, then a Children’s Aid Society is required by law to make all reasonable efforts to secure ...LEARN MORE ABOUT Crown Wardship
+When a child has been granted the Legal Order of Extended Society Care under the Child, Youth and Family Services Act, then a Children’s Aid Society is required by law to make ...LEARN MORE ABOUT Extended Society Care

 Adoption Placement The Society recognizes that there are children who want and need the security and commitment of an adoption home and, at the same time, want and need to have periodic ...LEARN MORE ABOUT Placement

-As of May 2008, Ontario has new adoption information disclosure legislation that allows adopted adults and birth parents to obtain information from birth and adoption records that were registered in Ontario.
-The ...LEARN MORE ABOUT Adoption Disclosure
+As of May 2008, Ontario’s adoption information disclosure legislation allows adopted adults and birth parents to obtain information from birth and adoption records that were registered in Ontario.
+The Access to Adoption ...LEARN MORE ABOUT Adoption Disclosure